 Clearly, consumers need to be educate themselves on how technology can capture their private information and be careful of their conversations.

-Many Apple iPhone users like to joke about how Siri, the virtual assistant, sometimes says funny quips or makes painful observations about the user.
+Many iPhone users like to joke about how Siri, the virtual assistant, sometimes says funny quips or makes painful observations about the user.
 For example, when asked why a calendar is empty, Siri may logically respond that the user has no friends.
 However, the disembodied robotic voice is actually a passive-listening technology that is always on.
-While users are able to turn off Siri, and other smart phone virtual assistants, they must first agree to the detailed terms and conditions before taking advantage of the valuable service.
+While users are able to turn off Siri, and other smart phone virtual assistants, they must first agree to the detailed privacy agreement before taking advantage of the valuable service.

 Advantaged technology features, such as voice activated commands, offer consumers convenience and flexibility.
 These user-friendly options are able to save time and help those that are physically impaired.
 However, the companies that produce these amazing technologies have failed to proactively respond to privacy concerns raised by consumer advocacy groups.
 Still, local lawmakers can make a difference.

-For example, California’s Privacy and Consumer Protection Committee recently unanimously voted and passed a bill that requires voice activated TV technology to be first accepted by the consumer and forbids manufacturers from using their voice records without approval from the consumer.
+For example, California’s Privacy and Consumer Protection Committee recently unanimously voted and passed a bill that requires voice activated TV technology to be first accepted by the consumer.
+Additionally, it forbids manufacturers from using their voice records without approval from the consumer.
 This is an excellent example of how legislative bodies can protect consumers while enabling them to enjoy the benefits of the technology.
 Unfortunately, not all consumers are aware or protected by state laws.
-Consumers can educate themselves about technological privacy concerns through EPIC’s website here.
+Consumers can educate themselves about technological privacy concerns through the Electronic Privacy Information Center.